CharlyMannion/CMannion_CV/README_TWO.md

 When working at RBS, I was required to explain, or 'demistify' the technology we were using to those in decision making positions that were less technically minded.
 This helped these stakeholders recognise the value of the work my team was doing.
 This experience showed me the importance of open and patient communication with others, and I think it will serve me well in my future career as a software developer.

 ## Previous Experience

+#### Northcoders (August 2020 to December 2020)

+I am currently enrolled in Northcoders' remote Developer Pathway course, and will graduate in December 2020.
+Northcoders is a multi-award winning bootcamp, where I intend to hone the skills required to become a full-stack software developer.

+* Fundamentals and Best Practice: TDD, pair programming, OOP
+* Back End: Node.js, APIs, databases, Express, SQL
+* Front End: semantic HTML, responsive CSS, UX, React

 #### Makers Academy (March 2018 to July 2018)